 In 2015 we spent three weeks in the Philippines and its nature, wildlife, and beaches blew our minds!
 So it was an easy choice to book our flights and spend our next holiday here again.
 Last time we visited Bohol, Bucas Grande and Donsol and Lars visited Palawan, Negros, and Boracay in 2007 (I guess the Philippines are addictive!).
-For this trip, we decided to repeat Bucas Grande (if you’ve been there, you know why) and also to visit a new place: Siargao, the surfing capital of the Philippines.
+For this trip, we decided to repeat Bucas Grande (if you’ve been there, you’ll know why) and also to visit a new place: Siargao, the surfing capital of the Philippines.
 Never heard of Siargao?
 Perfect!
 Actually, we should keep it a secret…

-Some people say that Siargao is like Bali was 20 years ago – a surf island, laid back, with not to many tourists.
+Some people say that Siargao is like Bali was 20 years ago – a surf island, laid back, with not too many tourists.
 We weren’t in Bali 20 years ago but we can imagine that this comparison is right.

-What impressed us the most is how the islanders are concerned about sustainability.
+What impressed us the most is how the Islanders are concerned about sustainability.
 Restaurants and bars don’t sell plastic bottles but offer water for free in cups and soft drinks are served in glasses.
-Plastics straws aren’t used but reusable versions made from bamboo or steel are utilised..
+Plastics straws aren’t used but reusable versions made from bamboo or steel are utilised.
 Also, supermarkets and shops don’t offer plastic bags, so you must bring your own.
 The roads are new, and you see signs everywhere requesting you to keep the island “clean and green.”
 Talking to some locals, we realized that they want to be an example for the Philippines and Asia, and not repeating the mistakes made by other touristic islands.
 These efforts are paying off.
 Siargao is clean, green and plastic-free.

 Things to do in Siargao

 Siargao attracts surfers from all over the world.
-But don’t worry if you, like us, don’t surf – there are plenty other things to do on and around the island.
+But don’t worry if you, like us, don’t surf – there are plenty of other things to do on and around the island.
 We listed the main activities below.

 Magpupungko Rock Pools